watilde/chest/README.md

     chest usage            Show this message
-    chest put <file>       Put config file to chest chest push <file>      Push config file to chest with gitignore chest list             List of config files in the chest chest open             Take config files to project root chest boost            Using all of config file like install
+    chest put <file>       Put config file to chest chest list             List of config files in the chest chest open             Take config files to project root chest boost            Using all of config file like install